-SEC veteran Tim Horton serves as the running backs coach at Auburn, after six successful seasons in a similar capacity at Arkansas, where he was also recruiting coordinator.
+Prior to Auburn, Horton spent six successful seasons in a similar capacity at Arkansas, where he was also recruiting coordinator.

-In 2011, Horton helped the Razorbacks tie a school record with 11 wins and, combined with a 10-win season in 2010, marked just the third time in school history and first since 1988-89 UA reached double-digit win totals in back-to-back seasons.
-Arkansas led the SEC in total offense in 2011, averaging 438.1 yards per game, for the second time in the previous three seasons, and topped the SEC in scoring offense (36.8 ppg) in 2011.
-All-SEC performer Dennis Johnson's 6.3 yards-per-carry average was second among the SEC's top-10 rushers.
+In 2011, Horton helped the Razorbacks tie a school record with 11 wins and, combined with a 10-win season in 2010, marked just the third time in school history the Razorbacks reached double-digit win totals in back-to-back seasons.

 Horton, who played football at Arkansas from 1986-89, returned to his alma mater in 2007, where he coached McFadden and Jones to All-America honors.
-McFadden was the Heisman Trophy runner-up and won the Doak Walker Award as the nation's top running back in that season.
+McFadden, the Heisman Trophy runner-up, won the Doak Walker Award as the nation's top running back.
 McFadden finished the 2007 season with a school-record 1,830 yards and 16 touchdowns.

-He came to Arkansas after taking the offensive coordinator and wide receivers coaching position at Air Force in January, 2007.
+He came to Arkansas after taking the offensive coordinator and wide receivers coaching position at Air Force in January 2007.
 During the 2006 season, he was the running backs coach at Kansas State, helping the Wildcats earn a Texas Bowl appearance.
-At KSU, Horton coached two future NFL running backs in Thomas Clayton and James Johnson.
+At KSU, Horton coached future NFL running backs Thomas Clayton and James Johnson.

 Horton earned his bachelor's degree in marketing management from Arkansas in 1990.
 While at Arkansas, he was a four-year letterman and three-year starter as a split end and punt returner under head coach Ken Hatfield.
 He caught 49 passes for 942 yards and one touchdown in his career, hauling in 23 catches for 453 yards as a senior in 1989.
 Horton also returned 78 punts for 657 yards in his collegiate career, fifth all-time in school history.

-Horton's four years at Arkansas proved to be among the most successful in school history as the Razorbacks compiled a 38-11 record, won back-to-back Southwest Conference titles in 1988 and 1989 and appeared in four straight bowl games.
-Horton's graduating class remains tied for the school record for the most wins in a four-year period.
+Horton's four years at Arkansas proved to be among the most successful in school history as the Razorbacks compiled a 38-11 record, won back-to-back Southwest Conference titles in 1988 and 1989 and appeared in four straight bowl games, still tied for the school record for the most wins in a four-year period.

-A two-time academic all-conference selection, Horton was a second-team all-Southwest Conference selection in 1989 and served as the Razorbacks' team captain that season.
-In high school, Horton was a two-time all-state running back and a track standout at Conway (Ark.)
+A two-time academic all-conference selection, Horton was a second-team All-Southwest Conference selection in 1989 and served as the Razorbacks' team captain.
+Horton was a two-time all-state running back and a track standout at Conway (Ark.)
 High School.